Filmon-gh/Quiz-App/README.md

 - As a beginner in web development, I want to practice my HTML, CSS, and JavaScript knowledge by taking a quiz.

--  I also want to be able to easily navigate through the quiz, with clear indication of which question I'm on and how much time I have remaining.
+-  I also want to a user-friendly navigation system that provides clear indication of the current question I am answering while taking the quiz.

 - I want the questions to be displayed clearly, with shuffled order to prevent memorization.

 - After answering each question, I want to see a general indication of whether my answer was correct or incorrect.

+ - As a user, I am seeking a quiz application that provides a platform for efficient and flexible practice sessions.
+I require an app that enables me to work at my own pace, allowing me to take as much time as I need to understand and respond to each question.

 -  At the end of the quiz, I want to see my final score displayed in a separate window.